 b.
 Ease of Transfers: Given the above point, seat height should be adjustable to match the bed height so as to make transfers from bed to wheelchair and otherwise, easy.

-- Stability: Some of the users tend to lean too much and the chair should have very good stability to ensure safety.
+- Stability: Some of the users tend to lean too much and the chair should have the very good stability to ensure safety.

 - Portability: This is necessary to enable the user to carry it along while travelling.
 Preferably chairs should have tool-less disassembly with a minimum number of steps.
-They should be light weight, if possible.
+They should be lightweight, if possible.